laravel/docs/pint.md

 <a name="configuring-pint"></a>
 ## Configuring Pint

 As previously mentioned, Pint does not require any configuration.
-However, if you wish to customize the presets, rules, or inspected folders, you may do so by creating a `pint.json` file in your project's root directory:
+However, if you wish to customize the presets, rules, inspected folders, or caching options, you may do so by creating a `pint.json` file in your project's root directory:

 ```json
 {